-6. If installing a Comfort Ride 184, or any other universal rail mount fifth wheel hitch, insert the four legs of the 184 into the slots on top of the $2^{\circ} \times 2^{\circ}$ tubes and pin them into place.
+6. If installing a Comfort Ride 184, or any other universal rail mount fifth wheel hitch, insert the four legs into the slots on top of the 2" x 2" tubes and pin them into place.

 If installing a Comfort Ride 245 or 308, place the hitch assembly over the rear axle between the mounting plates.
 Note that there are several sets of holes in the flanges to allow the hitch to be located directly over the rear axle (8' bed applications) or rearward for 6-1/2' bed applications.
 Once in position, use the five supplied 1/2" bolts, lock washers and nuts per side - three toward the cab, and two toward the tail gate.
 Tighten to 100 ft-lb.
 Inspect the mounting plates to ensure that everything is located and secured properly.